richardslab/EXWAS_pipeline/README.md

     * If VCF contains genetic data, a sites-only VCF file will be created by the --drop-genotypes flag in bcftools.
 If the VCF is a sites-only VCF file, then this flag will simply not have any effect (I think...)
   * Step 1 of Regenie is done only once and will be used for all 'study' specified in the *proj_config_template.yml*
   * Step 2 of Regenie will be done separately for each 'study' specified in the *proj_config_template.yml*
+  * Making conda environment on first run will take some time.
+As long as the conda cache is not deleted, the environment will not be made again.

 ## Usage notes
   * Specified within nextflow_template.config: